 What’s Changing in the Oil Market in 2024?
 Here’s what you need to know

-As we progress through 2024, the oil industry faces significant changes influenced by shifting demand, supply dynamics, and geopolitical factors.
+As we progress through 2024, the oil market faces significant changes influenced by shifting demand, supply dynamics, and geopolitical factors.
 Unlike 2022, which experienced substantial supply chain disruptions and production challenges, the current focus has shifted to the implications of changing demand patterns within the US market and also globally.

 According to Andy Milton, Senior Vice President of Supply & Distribution at Mansfield Energy, the current state of the industry requires careful analysis of various factors.
 In today’s article, we’ll explore the factors affecting diesel demand, US crude production, and refining capacity, as these elements interact with global trends and domestic shifts that are essential for grasping the current landscape of the industry.